-The Geothermal Technologies Office actively pursues Enhanced Geothermal Systems (EGS) R&D and demonstration projects to facilitate technology validation and deployment, reduce cost, and improve performance.
+The Geothermal Technologies Office (GTO) actively pursues EGS R&D and demonstration projects to facilitate technology validation and deployment, reduce cost, and improve performance.
 While achieving cost-competitive electricity generation from EGS is a long-term goal, in the near-term, R&D and demonstration projects will move industry along the learning curve toward technological readiness.

 The economic viability of EGS depends on developing and improving enabling technologies.
 While these technologies are vital to the success of EGS, they also apply across the geothermal continuum.
 Learn more about EGS demonstration projects or visit our projects database for other projects that are relevant to geothermal and EGS development.